patrick-llgc/Learning-Deep-Learning/paper_notes/iou_net.md

 It generates better results than SoftNMS (decrease the scores of overlapping ones instead of eliminating the overlapped candidate, see [Review of Soft NMS on Zhihu](https://zhuanlan.zhihu.com/p/51654911)), and can be dropped in many object detection frameworks.

+[KL Loss](kl_loss.md) and [IoU Net](iou_net.md) are similar, but are different in implmentation.
+KL loss directly regresses mean and var from the same head, instead of a separate head for IoU prediction in IoU Net.
+Also Var Voting is one forward pass, not like the IoU Net's iterative optimization.

 #### Key ideas
 - Conventional NMS is ignorant of the localization accuracy, while the classification scores are typically used as the metric for ranking proposals.
 - localization quality is non-monotonic in iterative bounding box regression.